General

 Applications from First Peoples or First Peoples-led groups will be assessed in alignment with Aboriginal self-determination by an assessment panel of First Peoples creative industries peers.

-Will the First Peoples stream be open to non-First Peoples applicants that wish to present Indigenous Cultural Intellectual Property in partnership with First Peoples creatives?
+Will the First Peoples stream be open to non-First Peoples applicants that wish to present Indigenous Cultural Intellectual Property (ICIP) in partnership with First Peoples creatives?

 No. The First Peoples stream is specifically for applications led by First Peoples.
 For non-First Peoples-led applications wishing to collaborate with First Peoples to present First Peoples stories, culture or ICIP, please apply through the General or Deaf and Disabled creatives streams.

 This means your application will be assessed by relevant external peers and may also be reviewed by a First Peoples panel to ensure appropriate cultural protocols and cultural safety are reflected in the application.
 Activity that doesn’t follow or demonstrate correct protocols won’t be supported.
-Please refer to the ‘Submitting support material’ section of the program guidelines for more details on what to provide to demonstrate cultural protocol.
+Please refer to the ‘Support material’ section of the program guidelines for more details on what to provide to demonstrate cultural protocol.

 How will this program support Deaf and Disabled people in the music industry?